 - Relaxation on dividend payment from REIT/Invlt.

-- Permanent institutional framework to be created in order to purchase investment grade debt securities, irrespective whether the times are stressed or normal.
+- Permanent institutional framework to be created in order to purchase investment-grade debt securities, irrespective of whether the times are stressed or normal.

 - Raising funds through notified infrastructure debt funds by issuance of zero coupon bonds.